ciscoheat/superforms-web/src/routes/crud/+page.md

 There are plenty of variables extracted from `superForm`; refer to the [API reference](/api#superform-return-type) for a complete list.
 We've also setting the `resetForm` to `false`, since the data should be kept after editing.

-We've also prepared a status message, using `$page.status` to test for success or failure, and we're using `$form.id` to display a "Create user" or "Update user" title.
+We've also prepared a status message, using `page.status` to test for success or failure, and we're using `$form.id` to display a "Create user" or "Update user" title.
 Now let's add the form itself:

 **src/routes/users/[[id]]/+page.svelte** (continued)